-- 5. (10) Provide a 95% confidence interval for each entry in the transition matrix.
+- 4. (5) What is the log-likelihood of the data under your estimated Markov chain? - 5.
+(10) Provide a 95% confidence interval for each entry in the transition matrix.
 (You can use any of the methods discussed in the lecture slides.)
 Do these intervals seem unusually large or small to you? - 6.
 (5) Using your estimated transition matrix, find the invariant distribution of the Markov chain.
 How well does this agree with the distribution over the bases you found in Problem 1? - 7.
 (10) Fit a second-order Markov model to the data.
 Report the transition matrix in the form of a table giving P(X(t+1) = k | X(t-1) = i, X(t) = j) for all relevant combinations of i, j, k. - 8.
 (2) What is the log-likelihood of the second-order Markov model? - 9.
 (5) What is the p-value for a likelihood-ratio test of the null hypothesis of a first-order Markov model, against the alternative of a second-order Markov model?
-Report the test statistic, the p-value, and your conclusion. - 10.
-(5) The file dicty-seq-2.dat contains a second chromosome for Dictyostelium.
+Report the test statistic, the number of degrees of freedom, the p-value, and your conclusion. - (5) The file dicty-seq-2.dat contains a second chromosome for Dictyostelium.
 Fit a first order Markov model to this chromosome, and report the transition matrix and 95% confidence intervals. - 11.
 (3) What is sum of the log-likelihoods of the two chromosomes under their respective models? - 12.
 (10) Fit one Markov model to both chromosomes.
-Report the transition matrix. - 13.
-(5) What is the log-likelihood of the two chromosomes under the common, pooled model? - 14.
-(10) Use a likelihood ratio test to whether the two chromosomes should be fit with the same Markov chain.
-Report the test statistics, the p-value, and your conclusions.
-Hint: Think carefully about the number of degrees of freedom.
+Report the transition matrix.